curbengh/curbengh.github.io/source/_posts/firefox-doh-cloudflare.md

 ---
 title: Cloudflare in Firefox is not the end of the world
-subtitle: It's not enabled by default and you can easily switch to other providers.
+excerpt: It's not enabled by default and you can easily switch to other providers.
 date: 2019-05-25
 tags:
 - firefox